manchumahara/themeboxr/wp-content/plugins/eu-cookies-bar/readme.txt

 [Import Shopify to WooCommerce](http://bit.ly/import-shopify-to-woocommerce): Import Shopify to WooCommerce plugin help you import all products from your Shopify store to WooCommerce

 [Customer Coupons for WooCommerce](http://bit.ly/woo-customer-coupons): Display coupons on your website

-[Custom Email Blocks for WooCommerce](http://bit.ly/woo-custom-email-blocks): Create your own professional email design & content for all your outgoing emails

 [Virtual Reviews for WooCommerce](http://bit.ly/woo-virtual-reviews): Virtual Reviews for WooCommerce helps generate virtual reviews, display canned reviews for newly created store